nsiva7/KToon/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Automated Releases

+This project uses GitHub Actions for automated releases:

+- **🔄 Auto Release**: When you update the version in `build.gradle.kts` and push to `main`, a new release is automatically created
+- **📄 Documentation**: The website at [nsiva7.github.io/KToon](https://nsiva7.github.io/KToon) is auto-updated from README.md
+- **📦 JitPack**: New releases are automatically available on JitPack within minutes

+To create a new release:
+1. Update the version in `build.gradle.kts` (line 8)
+2. Commit and push to `main` branch
+3. GitHub Action will automatically create the release and update the website

 ## 📋 TOON Format Specification